Facebook

 1.1 Why can adjusting the current of the LED adjust its light brightness?

 An LED is a diode that can emit light.
 It relies on electrons to flow to the P region, where electrons collide with holes and then emit energy in the form of photons.
 Therefore, its light-emitting principle determines that the brightness of the LED is proportional to its forward current.
-Most LEDs will give a rated current, but this does not mean that the LED can only work at these rated currents.
+Most LEDs have a rated current, but this does not mean that the LED can only operate at these rated currents.

-For example, a 1-watt and 3-watt LED are the same model.
-If the current increases from 350mA to 700mA, the power increases from 1W to 3W so that this LED can work at any value between 350mA and 700mA.
+For example, a 1-watt and a 3-watt LED are the same model.
+If the current increases from 350mA to 700mA, the power increases from 1W to 3W, so that this LED can work at any value between 350mA and 700mA.

-Therefore, adjusting the current passing through the LED can adjust its light intensity.
+Therefore, adjusting the current passing through the LED can change its light intensity.

 1.2 How to adjust the LED's current?
 Directly adjust the voltage?